 Supplementing beta carotene may increase the risk of lung cancer for smokers and for those with asbestosis.
 A 2008 review of studies from the last three decades involving 109,394 subjects revealed that beta carotene supplementation significantly increased lung cancer risk after 18 months of supplementation.
 Lung cancer risk was highest among smokers who took multivitamins containing beta carotene.

 This research contrasts with the findings of a 1996 study.
-The study found that taking 50 mg of beta carotene every other day for 12 years produced no increase in lung cancer incidence in the 22,000 males who were involved in the study.
+The study found that taking 50 mg of beta carotene every other day for 12 years no increase in lung cancer incidence in the 22,000 males who were involved in the study.
 These subjects were either smokers or former smokers.

 Supplementing beta carotene in high doses is not recommended for smokers.
 But consuming beta carotene through foods has been shown to be safe and actually decrease the risk of cancer and maybe heart disease as well.